Updated January 2022

 Let's be honest, not all glossaries are as helpful as we need them to be.
 Some leave us with raised eyebrows like the two gents in the photo above.
 Others frustrate us enough to abandon our quest for understanding.
 Writing a helpful glossary of terms requires keen focus on the readers' needs and a deft hand at plain language.

-The 5 elements of an effective glossary
+5 ways to write an effective glossary

 After looking over a lot of glossaries, I came up with this list of 5 tips for writing a glossary that's actual useful: